Shre-19-yansh/SQL-----Foodie-Fi/Case_Study_Answer.md

 FROM subscriptions
 ```
 <img width="451" height="57" alt="image" src="https://github.com/user-attachments/assets/6f4cc7b6-9df1-4ac8-8279-6aca48d80d70" />

+- No. of churned customer is 2
+- Percentage is 10.

 6. What is the number and percentage of customer plans after their initial free trial?